-- 1. Written/verbal warning to student from teacher - 2.
-Notification of parents by teacher - 3.
-Meeting with students, parents and teacher to include discipline plan - 4.
-Notification of Principal/Dean of Students and removal of student from class - 5.
-Detention, exclusion, expulsion
+- Written/verbal warning to student from teacher - Notification of parents by teacher - Meeting with students, parents and teacher to include discipline plan - Notification of Principal/Dean of students and removal of student from class - Detention, exclusion, expulsion student.

-Removal from Class: A student will be removed from class immediately if the student engages in assault or violent behavior.
-Removal from class is the short-term exclusion of a student from school during which the school retains custody of the student.
 Students removed from class shall be the responsibility of the principal or lawful designee.
 The removal of a student from class shall not exceed three class periods.
 Students shall be removed from class only upon agreement of the appropriate teacher and principal after an informal admin conference with the pupil.
 The decision as to removal shall ultimately be up to the principal.
 The removal from class may be imposed without an informal administrative conference where it appears that the student will create an immediate and substantial danger to himself or to persons or property around him.
-The length of time of the removal from class shall be at the discretion of the principal after consultation with the teacher.
+The length of time of the removal from class upon completion of the principal after consultation with the teacher.
 Students shall be returned to class upon completion of the terms of the removal established at the informal administrative conference including but not limited to the completion of any make-up work.